Office of Communications

 Submission Process

-Displays located in high-visibility areas on campus are managed through the Digital Signage Content Management System.
 To post content, submit a City Tech Catalog request via the CIS Ticketing System/CUNYIT Help.
-Sign in at the top right corner, then click Catalog and then click CT-Digital Signage.
-Click here for instruction on how to submit a request..
-You must submit a request at least 7 business days before an event.
-Include the following details in your request:
+Sign in at the top right corner, click Catalog, then select CT-Digital Signage.
+Click here for instructions on how to submit a request.

 Design Specifications